-That's why here we review the numerous ways how Japanese Green Tea may elevate immunity and signal the body to ramp up natural defenses through a robust composition of essential vitamins and minerals.
+There are numerous ways Japanese Green Tea may help elevate immunity and signal the body to ramp up natural defenses through a robust composition of essential vitamins and minerals.

 Nutritional Considerations for Immunity: Japanese Green Tea Nutrients